F5Networks/f5-appsvcs-templates/iappslx/README.md

 ## Overview

-iApps LX package provides a REST front-end and a GUI for managing and deploying applications via FAST templates.
+This iApps LX package provides a REST front-end and a GUI for managing and deploying applications via FAST templates.

 ## Development